MicrosoftDocs/windows-powershell-docs/docset/windows/netqos/new-netqospolicy.md

 ### -UserMatchCondition
 Specifies the user or group name in Active Directory, such as `contoso\DavidChew`.
-This parameter is usually specified with another filtering parameter such as the *AppPathNameMatchCondtion* parameter.
+This parameter is usually specified with another filtering parameter such as the *AppPathNameMatchCondition* parameter.

 ```yaml
 Type: String